Contract worker killed at Suncor oilsands plant near Fort McMurray

 A contract worker was killed Friday at a Suncor oilsands mine near Fort McMurray, the company says.

-Sneh Seetal, a spokesperson for Suncor, confirmed the fatality to CBC News.
+Sneh Seetal, a spokesperson for Suncor, confirmed the fatality to CBC News Friday.

+"We have shut down the immediate area where the incident occurred," Seetal said.
+"First and foremost we are putting the safety of people front and centre and we are encouraging folks to access our emergency family assistance program."

 RCMP were called to the work site at about 9:40 a.m.
 Friday to assist emergency services at the Suncor Millennium mine where a man died when he was buried while performing trenching work.

 The Alberta Energy Regulator was notified about the incident.
-Alberta Occupational Health and Safety is investigating.
+Alberta Occupational Health and Safety (OHS) is investigating.

 Police have not released any further information.